GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 The time will print out and the checkpoints can be viewed in GCS at the location passed in.

 ### Results

+The table below contains benchmarking times to run trainer.fit() with writing checkpoints to GCS.

+Dataflux's implementation of CheckpointIO for PyTorch Lightning is undergoing active development.
+The numbers below will be continuously updated to reflect the current state and performance of Dataflux's PyTorch Lightning checkpoint utility.
+These values are compared to `Default`, which refers to fsspec.

 <table>
   <tr>
    <td style="background-color: #d9d2e9"><strong>Checkpoint Type</strong>